 10.4.
 Termination for Insolvency.
 If: (i) a party files a petition under any chapter of the United States Bankruptcy Code (11 U.S.C. §101 et. seq., as amended from time to time, or under any similar law or statute (each, an “Insolvency Statute”); (ii) a petition is filed under any such Insolvency Statute (provided that such petition is not dismissed within thirty (30) days of filing) or such party notifies the other party that such a petition will be filed under an Insolvency Statute; (iii) a party becomes or is declared insolvent, or is unable to pay its debts as they become due; (iv) a party is the subject of any proceedings related to dissolution, liquidation, insolvency or the appointment of a receiver, trustee or similar officer for all or a substantial part of such party's assets; or (v) a party makes an assignment for the benefit of all or substantially all of its creditors; then the other party may terminate this Agreement and all Orders as of a date specified in a termination notice.

 10.5.
 Post Termination Obligations.
-Upon expiration or termination of this Agreement for any reason, LogRocket will promptly terminate the Services.
+Upon expiration or termination of this Agreement for any reason, LogRocket may terminate the Services at any time.
 LogRocket will have no obligation to maintain or provide any Customer Data and may thereafter, unless legally prohibited, delete all Customer Data in its systems or otherwise in its possession or under its control.
+All of Customer’s payment obligations are non-cancelable and all amounts paid by Customer are non-refundable, except in the event of a termination by Customer for LogRocket’s breach of the Agreement as set forth in Section 10.2 above, in which case LogRocket shall refund amounts already paid in respect of Services that have not yet been provided as of the effective date of such termination.
 Sections 1, 4, 7, 9, 10.5, 11.2, 12, 13 and 15 through 18 will survive any termination or expiration of this Agreement.
 All other rights and obligations will be of no further force or effect.
 Termination will not relieve either party from any liability arising from any breach of this Agreement.
 Neither party will be liable to the other for damages of any kind solely as a result of terminating this Agreement in accordance with its terms.
 Furthermore, termination of this Agreement by a party will be without prejudice to any other right or remedy of a party under this Agreement or applicable law.

 11.2.
 DISCLAIMER.
 LOGROCKET DOES NOT WARRANT THAT ACCESS TO THE SERVICES WILL BE UNINTERRUPTED OR ERROR FREE, NOR DOES LOGROCKET MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED OR THE LOSSES THAT MAY OCCUR FROM USE OF THE SERVICES.
 EXCEPT AS SPECIFICALLY SET FORTH IN THE AGREEMENT, THE SERVICES ARE PROVIDED “AS IS,” AND LOGROCKET DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.